-Decorating with throw pillows may seem like a small part of the design process, but that couldn't be further from the truth: They're the best way elevate a house to a home.
+Decorating with throw pillows may seem like a small part of the design process, but that couldn't be further from the truth.
+They're the best way to elevate a house to a home.
 Even though they are soft and comfortable, they're not all fluff.
-When it comes to living room seating, hallway benches, and pretty much anything in the bedroom, adding a throw pillow will pack a ton of punch and bring out the subtle design features of the space.
+When it comes to living room seating, hallway benches, and pretty much anything in the bedroom, adding a throw pillow will pack a ton of punch and bring out the subtle design features in a space.
 In order to harness the full potential of these decorative do-gooders, we've rounded up a few tips that will make the styling process a lot easier.

 From color schemes to arrangement formulas, this set of styling suggestions will have you decorating with throw pillows like a pro in no time.
 Even better, we're including plenty of visual aids alongside each tip to guide you through the process and provide a little design inspiration if you're feeling lost.
 Scroll through to get the full details.

 If there's a piece of furniture in your room that brings in a pop of color, make sure the rest of the room highlights it without outshining it.
 In the example above, the soft rose gold accents and striped linen pillows pick up on the tufted raspberry ottoman.
 This makes the overall look much more cohesive.
 But to keep things exciting, there's also a cool new color introduced to the pallet vis-à-vis the printed square throw pillows.
 Their steel blue details contrast with the anchor color and accentuate the light gray paint in the kitchen.